Accepted Backflow Prevention Assemblies

 Two independently acting, spring loaded check valves.

-* Only the Reduced Pressure Principle Assembly (RPZA) and the Double Check Valve Assembly (DCVA) will be accepted for Premise Isolation.
+* Only the Reduced Pressure Backflow Assembly (RPBA) and the Double Check Valve Assembly (DCVA) will be accepted for Premise Isolation backflow devices.

-Premise Isolation is having a backflow prevention device installed at the point where the water service enters a property, building or facility.
+Premise Isolation is having a backflow prevention device installed at the point where the water service enters a property.
+This provides the proper level of protection from the property, reduces the potential of bypass connections and provides consistency.

 The following properties are required to have Premise Isolation at the property line: